martinclason/Molecular-Dynamics-Project/docs/config.rst

 This field specifies whether Ale should check that the simulated system has reached equilibrium before writing to the output trajectory file.
-This check either terminates when equilibrium is or when the check timeout is reached.
+This check either terminates when equilibrium is obtained or when the check timeout is reached.
 ::

   checkForEquilibrium: <bool>